coekie/flowtracker/README.md

   Click on an HTML tag name, like "html" or "head".
 You see the `layout.html` file, where this part of the HTML page comes from.
   If you click on `layout.html`, and then on the colorful `+` button at the bottom, then everything coming from that file will be marked in the same color.
   Scrolling down you'll then notice part of the response comes from a different file, `ownerDetails.html`.
-  Side quest: Click on a `<` or `>` to see that those characters were written by the Thymeleaf templating library.
+  Click on a `<` or `>` to see that those characters were written by the Thymeleaf templating library.
-  Assigning colors to different pieces of code in thymeleaf, we stumble into making a syntax highlighter that with a few clicks can highlight any output that your program produces, while looking absolutely horrible.
 * **Database**
   The HTML page contains a table with information that comes from the database.
   Clicking on `George` does not only show that that value comes from the database.